Surveillance and Security

 During and Post—COVID there were a significant uptick in workplace violence threats across multiple client workforces.
 Whether exacerbated by the social and financial issues or triggered by lay-offs, or mandated vaccinations, the ETS team were required to support a range of clients to counter workplace violence threats.

 On receiving intelligence that a threat was perceived the ETS intel team worked closely with client security, human resources, and legal to investigate and assess the threat.
-If terminations were inevitable, or issues escalated the ETS team developed strategy to support the process including providing services such as;
+If terminations were inevitable, or issues escalated the ETS team developed a strategy to support the process including providing services such as;

 - Psychological and behavioral assessments